Convert My Blood Sugar

 Target Ranges for People with Diabetes

-If you have been diagnosed with Type 1 or Type 2 diabetes, your GP or diabetes team will have set personalised target ranges for you.
-General NHS targets for adults with diabetes are typically:
+If you have been diagnosed with Type 1 or Type 2 diabetes, your doctor or diabetes care team will have set personalized target ranges for you.
+General ADA targets for most non-pregnant adults with diabetes are:

-Important: These are general reference ranges, not personalised targets.
+Important: These are general reference ranges, not personalized targets.
 Your individual targets may differ depending on your age, the type of diabetes you have, your medication, and other health factors.
-Always follow the guidance given by your GP or diabetes care team rather than general population ranges.
+Always follow the guidance given by your doctor or diabetes care team rather than general population ranges.

-Hypoglycaemia (a "hypo") occurs when blood sugar drops below 4.0 mmol/L (72 mg/dL).
+Hypoglycemia (a "low") occurs when blood sugar drops below 70 mg/dL (3.9 mmol/L).
 Symptoms include shakiness, sweating, confusion, dizziness, and hunger.
-For people managing diabetes with insulin or certain medications, hypoglycaemia requires immediate treatment with fast-acting carbohydrates such as glucose tablets, fruit juice, or sugary sweets.
-If untreated, severe hypoglycaemia can be dangerous.
+For people managing diabetes with insulin or certain medications, hypoglycemia requires immediate treatment with fast-acting carbohydrates such as glucose tablets, fruit juice, or candy.
+If untreated, severe hypoglycemia can be dangerous.

-Hyperglycaemia refers to blood sugar that is too high, typically above 10 mmol/L (180 mg/dL) for people with diabetes, though thresholds vary individually.
-Mild hyperglycaemia may cause increased thirst, frequent urination, and tiredness.
+Hyperglycemia refers to blood sugar that is too high, typically above 180 mg/dL (10 mmol/L) for people with diabetes, though thresholds vary individually.
+Mild hyperglycemia may cause increased thirst, frequent urination, and tiredness.
 Chronic high blood sugar damages blood vessels and nerves over time, leading to complications affecting the eyes, kidneys, feet, and heart.
-Persistent hyperglycaemia should be discussed with your diabetes care team.
+Persistent hyperglycemia should be discussed with your diabetes care team.

 Diabetes Management Essentials

-Alongside day-to-day blood glucose readings, people with diabetes will be familiar with HbA1c, a blood test that gives a picture of average blood sugar control over the previous two to three months.
-Unlike a finger-prick glucose reading, which reflects your blood sugar at a single moment in time, HbA1c reveals how well controlled your levels have been overall.
+Alongside day-to-day blood glucose readings, people with diabetes will be familiar with the A1C test (also written HbA1c), a blood test that gives a picture of average blood sugar control over the previous two to three months.
+Unlike a finger-stick glucose reading, which reflects your blood sugar at a single moment in time, A1C reveals how well controlled your levels have been overall.

-Haemoglobin is the protein in red blood cells that carries oxygen.
-When glucose is present in the blood, it attaches to haemoglobin, forming glycated haemoglobin or HbA1c.
-Because red blood cells live for around two to three months, the HbA1c test measures the proportion of haemoglobin that has glucose attached, reflecting average blood sugar over that period.
+Hemoglobin is the protein in red blood cells that carries oxygen.
+When glucose is present in the blood, it attaches to hemoglobin, forming glycated hemoglobin or HbA1c.
+Because red blood cells live for around two to three months, the A1C test measures the proportion of hemoglobin that has glucose attached, reflecting average blood sugar over that period.

-Like blood glucose, HbA1c is measured in different units in different countries.
-The United States uses a percentage (%), while the UK changed to mmol/mol in 2011 to align with international standardisation.
-Both measure the same thing.
+Like blood glucose, A1C is reported in different units in different countries.
+The United States uses a percentage (%), while the UK and some other countries use mmol/mol following international standardization.
+Both measure the same thing, so if you encounter an A1C in mmol/mol in international resources, it is simply the other unit.

 Normal (non-diabetic)Below 5.7%Below 39